JeffersonMiranda/pixijs-game/README.md

 Link: [https://ts-pixi-game.herokuapp.com/](https://ts-pixi-game.herokuapp.com/)

-This is a PixiJS application with consisting of three games:
+This is a PixiJS application with composed of three games:

 - Cards deck
 - Random texts